 San Francisco Institute of Esthetics & Cosmetology participates in federal financial aid.
+The 400 hour ail technology program is not eligible for Title IV funds.
 Please refer to the following refund policy for specific consumer information pursuant to the federal financial aid program.